dotnet/docs/docs/core/compatibility/sdk/6.0/write-reference-assemblies-to-obj.md

 ## Old behavior

-Since reference assemblies were added, the .NET SDK has written reference assemblies to the `ref` directory in the `OutDir` of the compilation.
+Since reference assemblies were added, the .NET SDK has written reference assemblies to the `ref` directory in the `OutDir` directory of the compilation.

 ## New behavior